drew-hansen1/Portfolio/README.md

 ## ✨ Features
 - **Responsive Design** – Works on desktop, tablet, and mobile devices.
-- **Project Showcase** – Displays featured projects with descriptions and links.
+- **Project Showcase** – Displays featured projects with descriptions.
 - **About Me Section** – Highlights my background, skills, and interests.
-- **Contact Form** – Allows visitors to reach out easily.
 - **Smooth Navigation** – User-friendly interface with clean design.

 ## 🛠️ Technologies Used